gap-system/gap-distribution/DistributionUpdate/README.md

   `updateversioninfo` for further details.

-* `zipgapcore`: builds `gapmacrodoc.pdf`, then adds text and binary files to the archives of the core system and the tools archive.
+* `zipgapcore`: builds `gapmacrodoc.pdf`, then adds text and binary files to the archive of the core system.

 * `updatemetainfo`: records what has been archived in the meta-information archive.